 Fit And FINE: Cassie Reveals 60 Pound Postpartum Weight Loss Transformation [Before & After]

 It’s been a year since Cassie Fine was swept off her feet by Alex Fine, got married, then had a baby and her transformation is still happening at rapid speed.
-The new mom has met her fitness goals in 2020 with the assistance of her husband, who is a sort after physical trainer.
+The new mom has met her fitness goals in 2020 with the assistance of her husband, who is a sought after physical trainer.

-Cassie’s love shared her journey through his fitness page, sharing before & after photos of her singer and a blog about her personal journey.
+Cassie’s love Alex shared her journey through his fitness page, sharing before & after photos of her singer and a blog about her personal journey.
 In her own words, Cassie revealed she was cringing after taking “before” pictures after gaining 60 pounds at the beginning of her weight loss journey, but her husband didn’t let her slip.

 Anyone that knows me and my Virgo mind for real knows how hard it was for me to decide to post this before and after, but since becoming a mother and experiencing how amazing the female body is, I felt it necessary to share.